 5.02 The home team is responsible for the equipment and the preparation of the playing field during the regular season, (base set up and lining etc.), and the system will reverse in the playoffs.

-5.03 Each team must have a Senior Executive, and a Team Rep. The Team Rep cannot be a member of the Senior Executive.
+5.03 Each team must have a Team Rep who is able to attend monthly executive meetings.
+The Team Rep cannot be a member of the Senior Executive.

 5.04 The Team Rep shall complete a batting order and submit it to the scorekeeper before the game.
 The Team Rep shall also complete his section of the game card.